Investment Banker

 can my ethnicity be the biggest obstacle I face in the investment world?
 I am Indian and been in US 1.5 years.
 Majoring in economics.
 Live in San Francisco.
 My family says, the hire rate for Indians in IB is close to nil?!?!
 Is that true?

-Asked by CrazyX almost 10 years ago
+Asked by CrazyX over 10 years ago

 I don't know the exact numbers, but in my experience, that was not at all true.
 I'd venture to guess that nearly 10-12% of my analyst class was of Indian decent, and several were among the best analysts by far.